mflowgen/mflowgen/README.md

 stdcells.v                  -- Standard cell library Verilog
 ```

-**Note**: The ADK variables setup script is sourced by every ASIC
+**Note**: The `adk.tcl` encapsulates the ADK interface for
-tool and specifies high-level ADK-specific information (e.g., the
+variables.
+Any information specific to this ADK goes here (e.g., the
-list of filler cells, min/max routing metal layers, etc.).
+list of filler cells, min/max routing metal layers).

 The "view-standard" interface for the same 45nm ADK has more entries
 and targets commercial ASIC flow tools.
-This is downloaded at
+This interface is useful for
-runtime from online to conserve repository space.
-This interface is
+architectural design-space exploration of block-level designs.
+Note
-useful for architectural design-space exploration of block-level
+that we conserve repository space by downloading this view from
-designs:
+online at build time:

 ```
 adk.tcl                     -- ADK variables setup script